 - What are the routine data, when no symptoms are present, as opposed to the data with the symptoms?

-Now we must analyze the data collected, in order to understand that there is, indeed, a significant deviation from the routine state.
+Now we must analyze the data collected, in order to verify that there is, indeed, a significant deviation from the routine state.

 I can hear someone protest: Significant?
 What do you mean, significant?
 Any deviation is a deviation!

-But not any deviation will, to my deepest regret, get the same amount of investment in terms of problem solution, due to resource limitations: time, people, machines, materials – all these may be quantified in money.
+That’s right.
+But not any deviation will, to my deepest regret, get the same amount of investment.
+That is due to resource limitations: time, people, machines, materials – all quantifiable in money.
 We do not apply Quality Assurance methods whatever the cost.

 So, we analyze the data and discover a significant deviation from the routine state, which requires a solution.

 From data collected we know when and where in the problem occurs in the process, and who is affected by it.
 And now we know the gap between the routine state and the deviation.